TraberSoftware/Unleasharp.DB.Base/docs/pages/query-building/update.md

 ## Single Row

-Update a specific row using Query Expressions and retrieve the result as bool
+Update a specific row using Query Expressions and retrieve the result as a boolean.

 ```csharp
 bool updated = dbConnector.QueryBuilder().Build(query => query
     .From <ExampleTable>()